timole/assortment-planning-self-organizing-map/README.md

 # Assortment Planning with the Self-Organizing Map

 We applied the self-organizing map (SOM) to solve an assortment planning problem for our customer (Lehtipiste).
 We introduce a case study in a still unpublished paper  where data science approach is used to optimize a supply chain of single-copy magazines in Finland.
-The initial results of a yet show, that the sales is improved by 29% (http://www.solita.fi/ajankohtaista/solita-science-edellakavijyytta-tutkimuksen-kautta/).
+The initial results of a still unpublished academic paper show that the sales is improved by 29% (http://www.solita.fi/ajankohtaista/solita-science-edellakavijyytta-tutkimuksen-kautta/).

 The work on this method has been currently stopped because there are no currently resources to advance in the research.
 Need 4 Speed program (http://n4s.fi) has helped a lot in the experimentation and academic work so far.